English

 The freshman curriculum seeks to establish a strong foundation for the kinds of personal and academic writing students will be required to do throughout their high school career.
 The curriculum will focus on how authors use language to explore ideas, develop characters, and tell stories.
 Writing assignments will challenge students to see themselves as writers as they develop a strong personal voice through reflective, narrative, and expository writing.
 Students will read a variety of nonfiction, short stories, novels, drama, and poetry.
 Students will strengthen their writing skills on the sentence level and be expected to master paragraph and short essay writing.
 Assignments will guide students through all stages of the writing process and require them to write and revise over time.

-English 3 – American Literature (All Levels)
+English II American Literature (All Levels)

-English IV – Humanities
+English IV – Humanities (High Honors)

 This course is a broad-based study of Western Civilization through a variety of poetry, prose, drama, philosophy, visual arts, architecture, music and dance.
 Emphasis is placed on some of the early notions and classical contributions in these areas which form the foundations of Western civilization.
 Units of study include storytelling, mythology and the origins of the species, the ancient world, the Anglo-Saxon world and the Celtic legacy, the influence of the Church and the cultures of the European Middle Ages, Baroque world and Renaissance.
 These seminal periods and developments inform the historical background for some of the significant thought, aesthetics and revolution of the 20th- and 21st-centuries.